bobrippling/ps4bot/README.md

 This runs those bots, listening on the specified channels.

-`botspec` may be a bot name, such as `ps4bot`, or a name and alias, such as `gamebot:ps4bot`, which will expose ps4bot logic under the name `gamebot` (in the specified channels)
+`botspec` may be a bot name, such as `ps4bot`, or a name and alias, such as `gamebot:ps4bot`, which will expose ps4bot logic under the name `gamebot` (in the specified channels).
-`channelspec` may be a channel name or `*`, for all channels (this should be quoted to avoid shell expansion)
+`channelspec` may be a channel name or `*`, for all channels (this should be quoted to avoid shell expansion).

 Note that lunchbot is written in python2.7.